bannus/async-ricochet-robots/doc/user-flows.md

 ### Steps

 1. **Access Active Round Section**
-   - See "Extend Deadline" button
+   - See "Change Deadline" button

-2. **Click "Extend Deadline"**
+   - Current deadline displayed: "Ends: Friday, Oct 20, 5:00 PM"

-   - Modal appears with options:
+2. **Click "Change Deadline"**
-     - Add 1 hour
+   - Modal appears with:
-     - Add 6 hours
+     - Current deadline shown
-     - Add 12 hours
+     - Date/time picker for new deadline
-     - Custom date/time picker
+     - Must be in the future and after current deadline

-3. **Select Extension**
+3. **Select New Deadline**
-   - Choose option or set custom time
+   - Choose new date/time
-   - Preview shows new end time
+   - Preview shows: "Change from [old time] to [new time]"

-4. **Confirm Extension**
+4. **Confirm Change**
    - Click "Confirm"
    - Loading indicator

-5. **Extension Applied**
+5. **Deadline Updated**
-   - Success message: "Deadline extended by X hours"
+   - Success message: "Deadline changed to [new date/time]"
    - Timer updates to show new remaining time
    - Players see updated deadline on next poll